sedm0784/thereiclippedit/README.markdown

 *(Windows does not include a method of creating watch folders as part of the operating system.
-It's possible to create a program that carries out this task, but one of the reasons I decided to write There, I Clipped It, was because I didn't want to have a dededicated program running 24/7 just to provide this functionality.
+It's possible to create a program that carries out this task, but one of the reasons I decided to write There, I Clipped It, was because I didn't want to have a dedicated program running 24/7 just to provide this functionality.
 As such, in order to copy the newly received clipboard contents, you must manually initiate the copy with a keyboard shortcut: Ctrl+Alt+C)*